 Neewer Chroma Key – The Small Choice

-Looking for something small and simple?
-These Neewer Chroma Key Blue/Green backgrounds work quite well.
-They come in at 5 by 6.5 feet.
-On the smaller side, but a bit bigger than you would think.
+Are you looking for something small and simple?
+These Neewer Chroma Key Blue/Green backgrounds work pretty well.
+They come in at five by 6.5 feet on the smaller side but a bit bigger than you would think.

-These are perfect to setup right behind your chair and are also ideal if you use a smaller chair when teaching.
-They are also convenient for the on the go teacher.
-While not the easiest to fold up, once you get the hang of it, it’s a small light item to put into your backpack.
+These are perfect to set up right behind your chair and ideal for using a smaller chair when teaching.
+They are also convenient for the on-the-go teacher.
+While not the easiest to fold up, it’s a small light item to put into your backpack once you get the hang of its itbackpack.

 Also, we like that it comes in blue.
-To be honest, green is a bit of a jarring color so it’s nice you can get something more visually appealing for your home.
+Green is a jarring color, so it’s nice you can get something more visually appealing for your home.

 Pros: